ExFed/peer-a-boo/MVP.md

 1. Request access to `navigator.mediaDevices.getUserMedia` (Video + Audio).
 2. Initialize `Peer` instance.
 3. Display the local video stream on the screen (muted locally).
-4. Generate a "Room ID" (Peer ID) and display it as a QR Code or shareable link.
+4. Generate a "Room ID" (Peer identifier) and display it as a QR Code or shareable link.

 ### Phase 3: Core Logic (The "Parent" Station)
 1. Create an input field to enter the "Room ID" (or read from URL query param).
 2. Initialize `Peer` instance.
-3. Connect to the Baby Station's Peer ID.
+3. Connect to the Baby Station's Peer identifier.
 4. Receive the remote stream and play it in a `<video>` element.
 5. Ensure audio is enabled (browsers often block autoplaying audio; may need a "Start Monitoring" button).